LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-basics-and-login-system-part-1.md

 This allows us to access GlobalManager from any script by calling GlobalManager.Instance, it will also keep the gameobject, where GlobalManager is attached to, loaded when we swap it.
 We also make sure that we don't create 2 GlobalManagers somehow.

 The next step is creating a connection to a server.
 There are two ways of connecting to a Darkrift server.
 ConnectInBackGround() and Connect().
 - Connect() will connect to the server and freeze everything until it's connected or failed the connect.
-You can run code immediately after to check if the connection worked (it runs synchronously).
+You can run code immediately after, to check if the connection worked (it runs synchronously).
 - ConnectInBackGround() connects asynchronously to the server so your code will continue to run and players won't experience a screen freeze.
 It will invoke a void function of your choice with an exeception parameter as soon as it connected or when the connection failed.

 We will use ConnectInBackGround because we don't want our clients to freeze for a few seconds after starting up.
 (In a real application you would also want to display an animated connection screen for the users)